robdevops/finbot/README.md

 The interactive bot component requires you to host a web service on a domain with a trusted certificate.
 It subscribes to push updates from native Slack apps / Telegram bots, and reacts to certain regex seen in chat.
 It provides:
 * Stock lookup (financials and company profile)
 * Group maintainable watch list, picked up by the various reports
-* Listing of portfolios and their current holdings
+* Listing of portfolios, portfolio performance, and holdings
 * Running the other stock reports on demand

 ## Reports